 Hosts: Nancy and Fred Risser and Janet and Scott Cabot

 $50 per person ($30 tax deductible).
 Limited to 20 guests.

 Law Park ramp (just west of Monona Terrace)

-Join David Mollenhoff, noted Madison historian and author, for a memorable adventure aboard the Pontoon Porch (www.pontoonporch.com
+(replacing David Mollenhoff, who cannot attend), for a memorable adventure aboard the Pontoon Porch (www.pontoonporch.com

 ).
-As we travel along the shoreline of Lake Monona, David will point out places of interest and regale us with tales from Madison’s past.
-Light refreshments will be served on board.
+As we travel along the shoreline of Lake Monona, Don will point out places of interest and regale us with tales from Madison’s past.
+Light refreshments served on board.

 Cathy Buege, Marilyn and Jim Ebben, Carolyn White

 Enjoy a tasting of select sparkling wines, chosen and guided by Andrea Hillsey of Square Wines, while looking out at the stunning Madison skyline on Lake Monona.
 Following the tasting, relax to a beautiful recital of string music performed by Alexis Carreon of the Madison Symphony.
 Enjoy a perfect summer evening sampling a variety of wines and elegant music.

 Menu: Champagnes, other sparkling wines, and heavy hors d’oeuvres

 Hosts: Patty and Dan Schultz, Pat Bernhardt, and Darlene and Norman Olson